Markranstädt: Sports

 Markranstädt describes itself as a "sports town".
 The women's handball team of SC Markranstädt plays in the 2nd division of the German League.
 The men of Markrandstädt Volleyball Club reached the quarterfinal of the 1st division of the German League in 2006.
 In the same year, the club merged with VV Leipzig to become VC Leipzig.
-Markranstädt "sports town" club offers a large number of sports, the largest section of which is football, the SSV Markranstädt.
-The first team plays in the NOFV-Oberliga Süd.
+Markranstädt "sports town" club offers a large number of sports, the largest section of which is football, SSV Markranstädt.

+RB Leipzig used SSV Markranstädt´s license in the 2009/10 season to enter the German league system in the fifth division.
+The SSV Markranstädt first team currently plays in the NOFV-Oberliga Süd.
 The Junior-A team also plays in the State League.

 Infrastructure

 The proximity to the city of Leipzig and to the Leipzig/Halle Airport (12 km), two interchanges with the motorway A 9, two interchanges with the A 38 and the train station feeding in to the MDV Transport network of Central Germany provide good transport infrastructure.
 The national roads B 87 and B 186 also intersect in the area of the town.